-If you are thinking of becoming a health visitor, hopefully you have found a lot of information on this website which has shown you the importance of health visitors in working with families and communities.
+If you are thinking of becoming a health visitor, hopefully, you have found a lot of information on this website that has shown you the importance of health visitors in working with families and communities.

-To become a health visitor, you need to be a qualified nurse or midwife and then undertake a one year (52 weeks) full-time or 2 years (104 weeks) part-time programme to qualify as a Specialist Community Public Health Nurse (Health Visitor).
+To become a health visitor, you need to be a qualified nurse or midwife and then undertake a postgraduate degree to qualify as a Specialist Community Public Health Nurse (Health Visitor).
+The postgraduate degree programme can be studied on a full-time or part-time basis.
+The specific course length will be determined by each Higher Education Institution, approved to provide the training, but will be no less than 45 weeks full-time.

 Preparing to be a Health Visitor